krokowski0x/AVLTree/README.md

 ## Acknowledgments

-* Shoutout to one an only [Daniel Shiffman](https://github.com/shiffman) (an actual js genius), from whom I borrowed an approach how to draw a BST
+* Shoutout to one an only [Daniel Shiffman](https://github.com/shiffman) (an actual Java/JS genius), from whom I took an approach how to draw a BST
 * Shoutout to [I LO w Tarnowie](http://eduinf.waw.pl/inf/alg/001_search/index.php) which has the best explanation of algorithms and basic data structures available (Polish only)